Students

 System Ownership

-All systems supporting any aspect of the University must have an identified owner and responsible party for ensuring the controls specified in this document.
-For a system that is fully cloud-based, a UConn faculty or staff member is responsible for overseeing that the following controls are appropriately applied and adhered to by the cloud provider.
+All systems including cloud-based systems supporting any aspect of the University must have an identified owner and responsible party for ensuring the controls specified in this policy.

-All software and services used to process University of Connecticut information are subject to an Information Security review and sign off prior to their purchase or development.
+All software and services used to process University information are subject to an Information Security review and sign off prior to their purchase or development.
 Information Security reviews will evaluate specific risks and controls available and necessary based on the information being processed.
 The system owner will be responsible for the deployment of the agreed upon security controls prior to enabling the production capability of the system or application.

 System Access

-Access to information in the possession of or under the control of the University of Connecticut must be provided on a need-to-know basis.
-Information must be disclosed only to individuals who have a legitimate and approved business need for information.
-Information may only be used for its intended purpose, and other uses of university information without the approval of the data owner is not allowed.
+Access to information in the possession of or under the control of the University must be provided on a need-to-know basis.
+Information must be disclosed only to individuals who have a legitimate and approved need for the information.
+For most applications, this requires the use of proper authentication methodologies and the use of Single Sign On (SSO) is encouraged.

 Patching and Maintenance

-All individuals, including faculty, staff, or students, who have taken on or been assigned the responsibility of managing any system or application attached to the University of Connecticut network or any cloud system that holds a relationship to the University of Connecticut or holds University of Connecticut data, must ensure the timely implementation of operating systems and application patches to provide for the confidentiality, integrity, and availability of said systems or data.
-The ongoing maintenance of applications and the application of software updates is an activity that must be regularly scheduled on a minimum quarterly basis.
-ITS and many other parts of the University maintain systems to simplify the patching of operating systems.
+All system owners must ensure the timely implementation of operating systems and application patches to provide for the confidentiality, integrity, and availability of the systems or data.
+The ongoing maintenance of applications and the application of software updates is an activity that must be minimally scheduled on a quarterly basis.

 System and Application Lifecycle Management

+System owners are responsible for the planning of and budgeting for system maintenance and obsolescence.
 Any system or application that is no longer supported by the vendor or is replaced by newer technology should be decommissioned as soon as possible.
-The proper update of systems and applications is critical to protecting the confidentiality, integrity and availability of the system or application and its data.
 The decommissioning process must include the proper retirement of any physical hardware or virtual images and the proper destruction of any media (e.g., hard drives, tapes, etc.) that may have data.
 Cloud services that are decommissioned should ensure the proper handling of any data (return and/or destruction) in the cloud vendor’s possession as part of the contract cancellation.

 Mandatory Reporting

-All suspected policy violations, system intrusions, and other conditions that might jeopardize University of Connecticut information or information systems must be immediately reported to the Information Security Office.
+All suspected policy violations, system intrusions, and other conditions that might jeopardize University information or information systems must be immediately reported to the Information Security Office.

 ENFORCEMENT

-Systems and applications that do not follow the standards set forth in this policy may be administratively shut down or have access restricted to on-campus or individual personnel only.
+Systems and applications that do not follow the standards set forth in this policy may be administratively shut down or have access restricted.
 Systems maintained at the departmental or individual level may incur costs in association with enabling the proper protections or in the event of data exposure.

 PROCEDURES/FORMS